fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

 **Description:** Rounds the input to the nearest integer, or to a decimal value if a `scale` value is provided.
-The `scale` option denotes the maximum number of decimal places to round the number to and the `method` option denotes the rounding method to use.
+The `scale` option denotes the maximum number of decimal places to round the number to and defaults to `0`.
+The `method` option denotes the rounding method to use and defaults to `"round"`.
 Trailing 0s are omitted and numbers are rounded as follows:
 * `"round"`: Numbers are rounded away from 0 (i.e 0.5 -> 1, -0.5 -> -1).
 * `"ceil"`: Numbers are rounded up
 * `"floor"`: Numbers are rounded down

-If the `scale` value is not numerical or is `NaN`, it is treated as though it were not specified at all.
-The `method` is only used when a valid `scale` is provided, and defaults to `"round"`.

 **Invertibility:** Partly invertible.
 The `input` default values are always ignored.